ct3huang/qt-app-template/README.md

 # Minimal Qt App in C++ and Python

 This project shows the similarity between a Qt app, written in C++ and Python.
 Both implementations use the same `mainwindow.ui` file, created in QtDesigner.
+Save the file in `*.ui` format.

 ## QtDesigner